 You can keep educating yourself on marketing by reading the latest social media news, scoping out new books on marketing, going to seminars, taking courses and paying attention to what influencers in your field are doing.

-When you join me for this event and implement the tools and methods I share…
+When you implement the tools and methods I share in this course…

 - Your marketing efforts will pay off big-time.